Data Centers in Chos Malal

 Network & Connectivity Ecosystem

-Internet Exchange Points (IXPs): Public peering is not established directly within Chos Malal.
-Most network peering occurs through private arrangements or at the national IXPs located in Buenos Aires, which aggregates the country's internet traffic.
+Internet Exchange Points (IXPs): Public peering is not established in Chos Malal.
+Most network peering occurs privately between carriers or is routed through the primary national exchange, CABASE, located in Buenos Aires.

 Power Analysis

-Average Cost Of Power: The average industrial electricity price is approximately $0.07/kWh as of September 2025.
-This competitive rate makes running compute-intensive operations more economical compared to other regional markets.
-Argentina's power mix is sourced from fossil fuels (~65%), renewables (~30%), and nuclear (~5%).
+Average Cost Of Power: Industrial electricity is priced at approximately $0.07/kWh as of September 2025.
+This competitive rate makes running compute and storage infrastructure more economical compared to other South American markets.
+Argentina's power mix is dominated by fossil fuels (~65%), with significant contributions from hydroelectric (~18%) and other renewables.

 Market Access, Business & Tax Climate